lordmulder/DynamicAudioNormalizer/README.md

 The exact steps that are required to load, activate and configure a VST plug-in differ from application to application.
 However, it will generally be required to make the application "recognize" the new VST plug-in, i.e. <tt>DynamicAudioNormalizerVST.dll</tt> first.
 Most applications will either pick up the VST plug-in from the *global* VST directory (usually located at <tt>C:\Program Files (x86)\Steinberg\Vstplugins</tt> on Windows) or provide an option to choose the directory from where to load the VST plug-in.
 This means that, depending on the application, you will need to copy the Dynamic Audio Normalizer VST plug-in into the *global* VST directory or tell the application where the Dynamic Audio Normalizer VST plug-in is located.
 Note that, with some applications, it is required to *explicitly* scan for new pluig-ins.
 See the manual for details!

+![FilterSize](img/VSTPlugInDirs.png "Dynamic Audio Normalizer – VST Plug-In")
+<small>**Figure 5:** Setting up the new *VST Plug-In* directory (in Acoustica 6.0, Copyright © 2014 Acon AS).</small>

 Furthermore, note that – unless you are using the *static* build of the Dynamic Audio Normalizer – the VST plug-in DLL, i.e. <tt>DynamicAudioNormalizerVST.dll</tt>, also requires the Dynamic Audio Normalizer *core* library, i.e. <tt>DynamicAudioNormalizerAPI.dll</tt>.
 This means that the *core* library **must** be made available to the VST host *in addition* to the VST plug-in itself.
 Otherwise, loading the VST plug-in DLL is going to fail!
 Copying the *core* library to the same directory, where the VST plug-in DLL, is located generally is **not** sufficient.
 Instead, the *core* library must be located in one of those directories that are checked for additional DLL dependencies (see [**here**](http://msdn.microsoft.com/en-us/library/windows/desktop/ms682586%28v=vs.85%29.aspx#standard_search_order_for_desktop_applications) for details).
 Therefore, it is *recommended* to copy the <tt>DynamicAudioNormalizerAPI.dll</tt> file into the same directory where the VST host's "main" executable (EXE file) is located.

-![FilterSize](img/VSTPlugInDirs.png "Dynamic Audio Normalizer – VST Plug-In")
-<small>**Figure 5:** Setting up the new *VST Plug-In* directory (in Acoustica 6.0, Copyright © 2014 Acon AS).</small>
+Please note that Dynamic Audio Normalizer uses the VST interface version 2.x, which is the most widely supported version.
+VST version 3.x is *not* currently used, supported or required.

 ### Known VST Limitations ###

-TODO!
+The algorithm used by the Dynamic Audio Normalizer uses a "look ahead" buffer.
+This necessarily requires that – at the beginning of the process – we read a certain minimum number of *input* samples <u>before</u> the first *output* samples can be computed.
+With a more flexible effect interface, like the one used by [SoX](http://sox.sourceforge.net/), the plug-in could request as many input samples from the host application as required, before it starts returning output samples.
+The *VST* interface, however, is rather limited in this regard: VST *enforces* that the plug-in process the audio in small chunks.
+The size of these chunks is *dictated* by the host application.
+Furthermore, VST *enforces* that the plug-in returns the corresponding output samples for each chunk of audio data *immediately* – the VST host won't provide the next chunk of input samples until the VST plug-in has returned the output samples for the previous chunk.
+To the best of our knowledge, there is **no** way to request even more input samples from the VST host!
+Consequently, the **only** known way to realize a "look ahead" buffer with VST is actually <u>delaying</u> all audio samples and returning some "silent" samples at the beginning.

+At least, VST provides the VST plug-in with a method to *report* its delay to the VST host application.
+Unfortunately, to the best of our knowledge, the VST specification lacks a detailed description on how a host application is required to deal with such a delay.
+This means that the actual behaviour totally depends on the individual host application!
+Anyway, it is clear that, if a VST plug-in reports a delay of N samples, an audio editor **shall** discard the *first* N samples returned by that plug-in.
+Also, the audio editor **shall** feed N samples of additional "dummy" data to the plug-in at the very end of the process – in order to flush the pending output samples.
+In practice, however, it turns out that, while *some* audio editors show the "correct" behaviour, others do **not**.
+Those audio editors seem to *ignore* the plug-in's delay, so the audio file will end up shifted and truncated!

+The Dynamic Audio Normalizer VST plug-in *does* report its delay to the VST host application.
+Thus, if you encounter shifted and/or truncated audio after the processing, this means that there is a **bug** in the VST host application.
+And, sadly, the plug-in can do absolutely *nothing* about this.
+Below, there is a non-exhaustive list of audio editors with *proper* VST support.
+Those have been tested to work correctly.
+There also is a list of audio editors with *known problems*.
+Those should **not** be used for VST processing, until the respective developers have fixed the issue…

 ### Supported VST Hosts ###